katiepestotnik/lesson/sections/part2.md

 Variables are names that have been assigned to specific values or data.

-JavaScript allows us to easily define and redefine variables using a simple assignment operator (equals sign).
+JavaScript allows us to easily define and redefine variables using a simple assignment operator `=`.

 #### Tip! :bulb:
-<p>Do not use `var` (outdated).
-I recommend using `const` unless you know that your variable will change and in that case use `let`</p>
+Do not use `var` (outdated).
+I recommend using `const` unless you know that your variable will change and in that case use `let`

 ```js
 const greatProgrammingLanguage = 'JavaScript'